Board portal data security checklist for IT | Aprio

 Board portal security checklist for IT

-The best means of protection is to be practical, proactive, and selective in choosing your board portal software.
-When it comes to protecting your organization’s information, vetting technology partners to ensure they meet the highest security standards is imperative – from data storage to transit and access.
+When it comes to protecting your organization’s information, vetting technology partners to ensure they meet the highest security standards is imperative – and includes many facets from data storage to transit and access.
+The best means of protection is to be practical, proactive, and selective in choosing your board management software.

-To help IT teams compare and evaluate board portals, we’ve provided a step-by-step checklist on the key areas of board portal security.
+To help IT teams compare and evaluate board portals, we’ve provided a step-by-step checklist of the key areas to review for board portal security.

-Step 1: Review data hosting and Service Level Agreement (SLAs).
+Step 1: Review data hosting and Service Level Agreements (SLAs).

 Secure board portals use dedicated, secure cloud servers so they are not prone to hardware issues.
 Vendors should be managing the data security and encryption of their software and systems exclusively, and not sharing with other tenants.